 Bulgaria is probably one of the most underrated destinations in the world.
 It is unknown and ignored by tons of people visiting Europe.
 What they miss, is a whole nation of exquisite landscapes with extremely rich history and beautiful historical places, evenly amalgamated with nowadays modern technology and architecture.

-There are a few things that everyone who is planning to go to Bulgaria should keep in mind so as to get the best out of Bulgaria.
+There are a few things that everyone who is planning to go to Bulgaria should keep in mind so as to get the best of Bulgaria.

 Well, if you have planed to go to Bulgaria you already know where it is, but we want to make sure that there is no misconception about it.
 We’ve heard so many unusual things about where Bulgaria is situated that even we are confused if we are living, where we think we do.

 Bulgaria is a small country in the Eastern part of Europe, situated on the Balkan peninsula.
-The borders: